Bernard Taylor (author)

-Bernard Taylor, (born October 1934 in Swindon, Wiltshire, England) is a British author of horror, suspense and romantic fiction and of true-crime non-fiction.
-He has written several plays for the theatre, and has also written for television and radio.
-He has more recently written novels under the pseudonym Jess Foley.
+Bernard Irwin Taylor (2 October 1934 – December 2025) was a British author of horror, suspense and romantic fiction and of true-crime non-fiction.
+He wrote several plays for the theatre, and also wrote for television and radio.
+Taylor later penned novels under the pseudonym Jess Foley.

-Biography
+Background

-Born in Swindon, Wiltshire, Taylor studied art at Swindon School of Art before moving to London to study at the Chelsea School of Art, where he was awarded the National Diploma in Design and the Chelsea Diploma.
+Bernard Irwin Taylor was born in Swindon, Wiltshire on 2 October 1934.
+He studied art at Swindon School of Art before moving to London to study at the Chelsea School of Art, where he was awarded the National Diploma in Design and the Chelsea Diploma.
 This was followed by a year Birmingham University where he underwent teacher-training.
 Following this he worked for several years as an illustrator and teacher before moving to the United States where he taught art and English and then went into the theatre, first as a designer, then as an actor.
 As an actor, he worked on Broadway and in various theatres across the country, later taking up writing as well, including several children's plays which were successfully produced.

-Following his return to England, he continued with his acting career, appearing in numerous stage, film and television productions and numerous TV commercials, but concentrating on his writing.
+Following his return to England, he continued with his acting career, appearing in numerous stage, film and television productions and numerous television commercials, but concentrating on his writing.
 His first play, Daughter of the Apaches (which he directed and appeared in), was produced in 1975 at the Queen's Theatre Hornchurch.
 It won Taylor Thames Television's Most Promising New Playwright award, and he was also seconded as Resident Playwright to the theatre for a year.
 During this time the theatre produced his second play, Mice on the First Floor, starring Frances Tomelty, and produced several children's plays which he wrote in partnership with Ginnie Hole.

 Also in 1975, he wrote his first novel, The Godsend.
 Between 1976 and 2020 he published eleven novels, numerous short stories and four non-fiction works under his own name, and five novels under the pseudonym Jess Foley.
 Taylor's four non-fiction works were all shortlisted for the Crime Writers' Association's Gold Dagger for Non-Fiction Award.
 Perfect Murder, written with the late Stephen Knight, won the award in 1987.

-Taylor currently lives in Blackheath, southeast London.
+Taylor later lived in Blackheath, southeast London.
+He died in December 2025, aged 91.